It Kills Even the Best Talent Acquisition Plans

 The room was hotter than the rest of the office.

 He was in there for three hours straight and was never even offered a glass of water.

 He was asked the same questions that he was asked during the prior conversations as if they had forgotten the conversations or didn’t take any interview notes.

 This behavior came off as disorganized and absentminded at best, disrespectful at worst.

 Unfortunately, this candidate withdrew from the recruiting process.
 He said if that’s the culture of the company, it probably won’t be a great fit.

 That day a candidate who potentially could have brought them in millions of dollars walked out the front lobby never to return again.

-Three Mistakes Hiring Managers Make During the Recruiting Process
+Three Mistakes Hiring Managers Make During the Sales Recruiting Process

-If you give off the attitude that -We’ve already hired the best people and they all work here- great recruits will take other opportunities because they have plenty of strong choices.
+If you give off the attitude that -We’ve already hired the best salespeople and they all work here- great recruits will take other opportunities because they have plenty of excellent choices.

 Adopt the right behaviours